Jmkernes/Shakespeare-Translator/README.md

 *Attention weights of block 2 of the final layer of the Decoder.
 Maybe "wherefore" would have been a better translation, but alas...*

 -----------------------------------------------
+\*\* Requirements: in addition to tensorflow 2.0+, this project also requires tensorflow_text, and optionally SentencePiece if you want to train your own tokenizer.

 As the title suggests, the goal of this project is to translate a sentence from english to shakespearian english.
 More specifically, we provide two types of inference: